 - Dining Light:*Bensley Antique 6 Light Chandelier by Langley Street from Wayfair Canada

-- Art over Coffee Station: DIY Tutorial in the works!
+- Art over Coffee Station: DIY Tutorial HERE

 - Espresso Machine: *Breville Barista Express